+Seed potaotes may have already begun to sprout.
+This is okay.
+Please handle them carefully and leave the sprouts on.
+If you break sprouts off you will delay emergence of the vines; and reduce, the ultimate size of the potatoes.
 Tubers the size of a hen’s egg can be planted whole; larger potatoes should be cut into 'seeds,' meaning a small piece of potato with 2-3 'eyes.'
 Allow the tubers a day to 'heal over' before planting, but be sure to not allow them to dry out.
-A few of the tubers may have begun to sprout, this growth should remain on the tuber.
-If broken off, the emergence of the vines will be delayed and ultimately reduce the size of the potato.

-- 10 cu. ft. of soil conditioner: Master Nursery Pay Dirt, Gold Rush or Bumper Crop
+10 cu. ft. of soil conditioner: Pay Dirt

-- 5 lbs.
-FST Iron Sulphur or Garden Elements Soil Sulfur, used to acidify and break up clay
+5 lbs.
+FST Iron Sulphur, used to acidify and break up clay

 Plant in a shallow trench 6-8 inches deep with seed pieces 10-14 inches apart.
 With a rake, cover the seeds with roughly 3-4 inches of soil, be sure not to fill the trench completely.
 Depending on the temperature, sprouts should emerge in two weeks.